dokutan/explain8601/README.md

 - selection rules
 - ranges (``..``)

-Expressions are currently not validated, it is therefore easy to produce accepted but invalid expressions.
+Expressions are currently not completely validated, it is therefore easy to produce accepted but invalid expressions.

 ## Further information
 https://en.wikipedia.org/wiki/ISO_8601